apache/spark/docs/howto/write-logs.rst

 You can set ``stackdriver_key_path`` option in the ``[logging]`` section to specify the path to `the service account key file <https://cloud.google.com/iam/docs/service-accounts>`__.
-If ommited, authorization based on `the Application Default Credentials
+If omitted, authorization based on `the Application Default Credentials
 <https://cloud.google.com/docs/authentication/production#finding_credentials_automatically>`__ will
 be used.